Expertly crafted, limited edition

 I have found this formula to be very accurate and have had great results.

 When pouring the carbon gelatin onto the support it is crucial that the surface is 100% level.
 If the surface is uneven the gelatin settles at different thicknesses resulting in a print with some odd looking tonal contrasts.

 To achieve this 100% level surface I have sourced a sheet of steel from a local steel manufacturer.
 I lay this on my counter and together with a spirit level and some blu-tac (or putty) I set about modifying the level of the sheet of steel.
 When I’m sure that the sheet of steel is 100%, only then do I begin my pour.

 A note here.
 My steel is beginning to rust and so perhaps a sheet of metal would be preferable.
 I have also seen glass used but as that requires a different pouring method it will have to be a separate blog post.

 I lay my support paper on the steel.
 I have, ahead of time, marked out a border on the paper which indicates the boundary area for the gelatin.
 Using 1mm thick magnetic tape (cut to size), I make a bounding wall for the pour.
 Note that the magnetic tape is the same thickness as the gelatin pour is going to be (according to the above calculation).

-Going back to the analogy of baking bread, I now understand what Dick Sullivan means by saying ‘it can take some time’.The level of detail involved in making carbon tissue and in making carbon prints, the exacting techniques and the patience required need true dedication.
+Going back to the analogy of baking bread, I now understand what Dick Sullivan meant by saying ‘it can take some time’.The level of detail involved in making carbon tissue and in making carbon prints, the exacting techniques and the patience required, need true dedication.
 However the resulting print which has qualities of tone and texture are unlike any of the other alternative printing process.
 It is for this reason that the effort taken to achieve the final result will be worthwhile.